robotboyt/Posts-app/README.md

 # Posts App

 This is app where u see all posts which takes from backend, also u can to create new post.
-If u click on some post u will be see this post page with him comments, where u can to change this post: Update his title and description, also u can to add comments for this post and delete this post.
+If u click on some post u will be see  post page with him comments, where u can to change this post: Update his title and description, also u can to add comments for this post and delete this post.

 If u want to try it:

 1. Clone this repository

-2. In project folder type
+2. In project folder write

 ## npm install

 for install all dependensies

-3. In command line type
+3. In command line write

 ### npm start